Mycenae: Revival and abandonment

-Mycenae was briefly reoccupied in the Hellenistic period, when it could boast a theatre (located over the Tomb of Clytemnestra).
+Mycenae was briefly reoccupied in the Hellenistic period, when it boasted a theatre (located over the Tomb of Clytemnestra).
 The site was subsequently abandoned, and by the Roman period in Greece its ruins had become a tourist attraction.
+The ancient travel writer Pausanias, for example, visited the site and briefly described the prominent fortifications and the Lion Gate, still visible in his time, the second century AD.
+Pausanias also describes being led to the site by shepherds, indicating that the surrounding area was never completely deserted.

 The Ministry of Culture, Education, and Religious Affairs is currently in charge of the site.
-In 1999, a scientific committee for Mycenae was created and numerous projects for the preservation, improvement, and stabilization of both archaeological sites have been completed by this scientific body.
-The committee also sought to improve visitor access to the monuments at the locations by laying out walkways and establishing informational stations.
-The ancient travel writer Pausanias, for example, visited the site and briefly described the prominent fortifications and the Lion Gate, still visible in his time, the second century AD.
-Pausanias also describes being led to the site by shepherds, showing that the surrounding area was never completely abandoned.
+In 1999, a scientific committee for Mycenae was created, and has since completed numerous projects for the preservation, improvement, and stabilization of both archaeological sites.
+The committee has also sought to improve visitor access to the monuments at the locations by laying out walkways and establishing information stations.